-We are not currently accepting applications for the 2018 funding round.
-The application period has closed.
-Applications were accepted through two separate funding opportunity announcements, one for physical preservation projects (P18AS00485) and one for history projects (P18AS00484).
+We are currently accepting applications for the 2020 funding round.
+The application period is open through December 3, 2019.
+Applications are accepted through two separate funding opportunity announcements, one for physical preservation projects (P20AS00001) and one for history projects (P20AS00002).

 How to Apply & What is Funded